paroi-tech/typeonly/reader/README.md

 ![Type definitions](https://img.shields.io/npm/types/@typeonly/reader)
 ![GitHub](https://img.shields.io/github/license/tomko-team/typeonly)

 [TypeOnly](https://github.com/tomko-team/typeonly/tree/master/typeonly) aims to be the pure typing part of TypeScript.
-The TypeOnly parser generates RTO files (with the `.rto.json` extension) that contain metadata extracted from `.d.ts` typing files.
+The TypeOnly parser generates a `.to.json` file, which is a bundle that contains metadata extracted from `.d.ts` typing files.
 Then, this package provides an API to read these RTO files.
 It brings typing metadata at runtime.

 ## Tutorial: Load typing definitions at runtime

-At first, it is necessary to follow [the tutorial](https://github.com/tomko-team/typeonly/blob/master/typeonly/README.md#tutorial-parse-typescript-definitions-with-the-cli) of TypeOnly in order to generate RTO files (with the `.rto.json` extension) from TypeScript definitions.
-After this step, the RTO files are in a `dist-types/` directory.
+At first, it is necessary to follow [the tutorial](https://github.com/tomko-team/typeonly/blob/master/typeonly/README.md#tutorial-parse-typescript-definitions-with-the-cli) of TypeOnly in order to generate a `.to.json` file based on your TypeScript definitions.
+After this step, you have the following file: `dist/types.to.json`.

 Now, add `@typeonly/reader` to the project: